-Purified ingredient diets (Photo 2) were initially used by biochemists and nutritional scientists in their first major, shared endeavor of delineating the limited list of required nutrients the simplest list of chemicals and molecules required in the diet for life versus death.
+Purified ingredient diets (Photo 2) were initially used by biochemists and nutritional scientists in their first major, shared endeavor of delineating the limited list of required nutrients - the simplest list of chemicals and molecules required in the diet for life versus death.
 Later, they studied the interaction between various nutrients and the influence of diet on more subtle quality of life (health and disease) issues, like diet and cancer, for example.

 The idea behind purified diets is simple: each nutrient is supplied by a separate, purified ingredient.
 In the strictest sense of the terms, purified and semipurified diets differ in the types of ingredients used, though today the terms are generally used to mean the same thing.
-Purified ingredient diets can be (and we would argue should be) "open source" formulas, meaning that they are published and available to the scientific community.
-One note of caution on purified diet formulas - if a researcher is trying to repeat published data, they should make sure that the diet company they are using (if different from the one in the paper) is making the formula exactly as was reported.
-It is quite possible to find instances in which diets were made "to be similar to" published formulas, but in reality used different ingredients.
-Changes in ingredients can lead to changes in phenotype, something not helpful for the scientist trying to compare their data to what is in the literature.
+Purified ingredient diets are generally "open" formulas, meaning that they are published and available to the scientific community.

 In the early days of purified diet use, many research nutrition groups developed; each using their own favorite purified diet and usually using making them in house.
-For example, Vitamin A researchers developed separate and very distinct purified diet formulas from those studying Vitamin D or selenium or Vitamin E. Because of these differences, it became quite difficult to compare observations across these nutrient study disciplines, from lab group to lab group.
-Despite these differences, the formulas were generally well reported, allowing one group to know exactly what another group had fed their animals.
+For example, Vitamin A researchers developed separate and very distinct purified diet formulas from those studying Vitamin D or selenium or Vitamin E. Because of these differences, it became quite difficult